abc/SoyuzRP/docs/database.md

 * TODO: Look into how doors work internally - are they entity IDs like I expect them to be, or are they a little different in Source?

+* TODO: Does door need to be an entity type?

 ## property